open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 In the case of a downstream sampler -- a tail sampler on the collection path that is attempting to reduce the volume of traffic -- the sampler MAY modify the `th` header by reducing its value.
 It MUST NOT increase it, as it is not possible to retroactively adjust the sampling probability upward.

-A non-root head sampler MAY raise or lower the T value.
-This may be necessary in situations where a non-root sampler wishes to ensure that the remainder of the trace is sampled due to some exceptional occurrence.
-Note that changing the probability of a trace in flight introduces inconsistency and may cause the trace to be incomplete.
+A consistent head sampler MUST set the T value corresponding to the sampling probability it actually uses.
+If it samples a non-root span, it MAY use the sampling probability of the parent span and use its T value.
+Using different sampling probabilities for spans belonging to the same trace will lead to incomplete traces.

 A sampler MUST introduce an R value to a trace that does not include one and does not have the `Random` trace-id flag set.
 It MUST use the `rv` key for this purpose.
 A sampler MUST NOT modify an existing R value or trace-id.